computePods/computePodMajorDomoUI/docs/testing.md

 # Testing the web interface

-In order to develope, unit, integration and end-to-end tests of our interface, we will use a mixture of
+In order to develop, unit, integration and end-to-end tests of our interface, we will use a mixture of

 - [Storybook](https://storybook.js.org/),